vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

   - If other traders trade to move the market mid price to `90` and then in one trade move the mid price to `110` then trade to move the mid price to `120` the vAMM will have a larger (more negative) but comparable position to if they had been moved straight from `100` to `120`. (<a name="0087-VAMM-014" href="#0087-VAMM-014">0087-VAMM-014</a>)

 - A vAMM which has been created and is active contributes with it's proposed fee level to the active fee setting mechanism. (<a name="0087-VAMM-015" href="#0087-VAMM-015">0087-VAMM-015</a>)
-- A vAMM's virtual ELS should be equal to the ELS of a regular LP with the same committed volume on the book (i.e. if a vAMM has an average volume on each side of the book across the epoch of 10k USDT, their ELS should be equal to that of a regular LP who has a commitment which requires supplying 10k USDT who joined at the same time as them). (<a name="0087-VAMM-016" href="#0087-VAMM-016">0087-VAMM-016</a>)
+- At the end of an epoch, the vAMM's virtual ELS should be equal to the ELS of a regular LP with the same committed volume on the book who joined at the end of the same epoch as the vAMM did (i.e. if a vAMM has an average volume on each side of the book each epoch of 10k USDT, their ELS should be equal to that of a regular LP who has a commitment which requires supplying 10k USDT who joined at the same time as them). (<a name="0087-VAMM-016" href="#0087-VAMM-016">0087-VAMM-016</a>)
-  - A vAMM's virtual ELS should grow at the same rate as a full LP's ELS who joined at the same time. (<a name="0087-VAMM-017" href="#0087-VAMM-017">0087-VAMM-017</a>)
+  - A vAMM's virtual ELS should grow at the same rate as a full LP's ELS who joined at the end of the epoch in which the vAMM joined (<a name="0087-VAMM-017" href="#0087-VAMM-017">0087-VAMM-017</a>)
 - A vAMM can vote in market update proposals with the additional weight of their ELS (i.e. not just from governance token holdings). (<a name="0087-VAMM-018" href="#0087-VAMM-018">0087-VAMM-018</a>)

 - If a vAMM is cancelled with `Abandon Position` then it is closed immediately.
 All funds which were in the `general` account of the vAMM are returned to the user who created the vAMM and the remaining position and margin funds are moved to the network to close out as it would a regular defaulted position. (<a name="0087-VAMM-019" href="#0087-VAMM-019">0087-VAMM-019</a>)